a1hmad23/GRobsidian/A First Course In GR/CH 6 Curved Manifolds.md

 *The Metric And Local Flatness*
 - Since the metric provides a mapping between vectors and forms, given a vector field at some point $\vec{V}(P)$, there is a unique one-form field $\tilde{V}(P)$.
 - In general, $g_{\alpha \beta}$ will be a complicated functions of position, so the relation between, say, $V^{0}$ and $V_{0}$ might not be simple in an arbitrary coordinate system.
-- Since we have to study general curved manifolds, and a general curved coordinate system might have any coordinate system, we allow for any coordinate system.
+- Since we have to study general curved manifolds, and a general curved manifold might have any coordinate system, we allow for any coordinate system.
-- In SR we studies Lorenz frames because they were simple.
+- In SR we study Lorenz frames because they were simple.
 With gravity, since they are not allowed, we have to allow all coordinates, and thus all coordinate transformations that are non singular.
 - The metric tensor is symmetric (by definition: inherits the symmetry of the scalar product).
 It is a theorem of matrix algebra that for a symmetric matrix, we can always find a transformation matrix such that the symmetric matrix becomes diagonal with +1,0, and -1 values only.
 The number of positive or negative values depend on the number of positive and negative eigenvalues.
 Since we choose there to be 1 negative eigenvalue and 3 positive eigenvalues, we have that, for some transformation matrix $\Lambda^{\alpha'}_{\beta}$, $$g_{\alpha' \beta'}=\begin{pmatrix}-1 &0&0&0\\0&1&0&0 \\ 0&0&1&0 \\ 0&0&0&1 \end{pmatrix}=\eta_{\alpha \beta}$$
 - $\eta_{\alpha \beta}$ will denote only this metric-the metric of SR.
 - This relied on choosing **g** to have the appropriate eigenvalues.
 The trace is called the signature of the metric, for SR and GR it is +2.